sungsoo/sungsoo.github.io/_posts/2015-04-05-dstream-sources.md

 streamingContext.textFileStream(dataDirectory)
 ```

-park Streaming will monitor the directory `dataDirectory` and
+Spark Streaming will monitor the directory `dataDirectory` and
     process any files created in that directory (files written in nested
     directories not supported).
 Note that